Edited By : Emily Miller

 • Skin atrophy

-Women who used straighteners and later developed uterine, endometrial and ovarian cancer filed chemical hair straightener lawsuits naming manufacturers including L’Oreal, Dark & Lovely and Namaste as defendants.
-Plaintiffs said defendants sold these harmful products even if they knew they could cause cancer and failed to warn the public.
+Women who used straighteners and later developed uterine, endometrial and ovarian cancer filed chemical hair straightener lawsuits naming L’Oreal, Dark & Lovely, Namaste and other brands and parent companies as defendants.
+Plaintiffs said the defendants sold these harmful products even if they knew they could cause cancer and failed to warn the public.

 three icons representing filing a lawsuit